INCLUSION & DIVERSITY

 We track and encourage purchases with diverse suppliers such as: minority-owned, woman-owned, historically underutilized business (HUB) zones, service-disabled, veteran-owned, lesbian, gay, bisexual and/or transgender-owned, and small or other disadvantaged enterprises.

 The diverse supplier development program

 In 2006, we launched a mentoring program between Accenture leaders and diverse suppliers.
-This eighteen month long program provides quarterly training on topics such as business development, sales effectiveness, strategic planning, marketing, cloud computing, and environmental sustainability.
+This 18 month-long program provides quarterly training on topics such as business development, sales effectiveness, strategic planning, marketing, cloud computing and environmental sustainability.

-The program provides unique opportunities to help our suppliers identify challenges in running and growing their businesses, as well as the ability to network and seek counsel from Accenture leaders.
+The program provides unique opportunities to help our suppliers identify challenges in running and growing their businesses, as well as to network and seek counsel from Accenture leaders.